 - Find the GI and Usage Mode setting in the entity properties and select Analytical Occluder (it is an occluder applied in deferred way after all cone tracing is performed and average light direction is already computed).
 You can try also Analytical Proxy Hard or Analytical Proxy Soft (occluders that are applied during cone tracing stage and used like true replacement of voxels allowing also light bouncing from them).

 - Now you can use non-uniform scaling of entities to produce the shape your want:

 - For capsules normally the entity needs to be scaled down in X and Y dimensions for example to 0.1

 - Boxes and cylinders produce sharp contact shadows but capsules (on purpose) have no sharp contact shadows

 The direction of shadows depends on the average light direction in that location, it is calculated automatically as part of GI calculations.
 The actual mesh used in the entity is not important - only the CGF name is used to pick one of 3 shapes.
 Normally mesh can be hidden by setting NoDraw shader in material.
-The entity can be moved freely (ghosting can be removed completely in future versions).
+The entity can be moved freely (ghosting may be removed completely in future versions).

 Crytek’s Artists Showcase CRYENGINE With New Beautiful Forest Maps

 SVOTI in Kingdom Come: Deliverance Alpha 0.5 on/off comparison (with FPS)